 The Consequences Can Be Serious

 If you do not get the help you need for these difficulties the consequences can be disastrous.
 Letting that little bit of extra stress and emotion go unchecked could cause you to have a shorter fuse with your spouse or kids.
 Your fears can turn you into a self-centered person rather than a person seeking to look to the interests of others (Philippians 2:4).
-You may find yourself wasting your boss’s time scouring the internet to read news articles or watch government speeches.
+You may find yourself wasting your boss’s time scouring the internet to read news articles or watch government speeches instead of doing your work.

 This is my earnest plea.
 I do not need you to pretend you are something you are not during this critical time in our history.
 You will not help me or anyone else by “faking it ’til you make it.”
 What folks need at this time is for you to be genuine and honest.
 People whom God has gifted with strong faith at this time actually will be blessed by having someone like you to bless.
 Your family and your friends will benefit as you are sanctified day by day through this trial.
 Please make sure you are seeking fellowship today and every day!